batocera-linux/batocera.linux/board/recalbox/fsoverlay/root/.emulationstation/themes/simplesvgs/readme.txt

 conditions in Section 3(a), if You Share Adapted Material You produce, the following conditions also apply.

-The Adapterís License You apply must be a Creative Commons license with the same License Elements, this version or later, or a BY-NC-SA Compatible License.
+The Adapter‚Äôs License You apply must be a Creative Commons license with the same License Elements, this version or later, or a BY-NC-SA Compatible License.
 You must include the text of, or the URI or hyperlink to, the Adapter's License You apply.
 You may satisfy this